gulpjs/gulp/docs/API.md

 Options to pass to [node-glob] through [glob-stream].

-gulp adds two additional options in addition to the [options supported by node-glob][node-glob documentation]:
+gulp adds two additional options in addition to the [options supported by node-glob][node-glob documentation] and [glob-stream]:

 #### options.buffer
 Type: `Boolean`